jweissman/orsino/playtesting.md

 [ ] Should only be able to visit temple _once_ per long rest/visit in town [ ] Found "letter" and "wanted poster" items could have clues about the dungeon boss (if not other bosses etc)
 ---
-[ ] Should you roll your own poison damage?
-Feels strange -- maybe should just be automatic?
 [ ] Poison damage should indicate who _inflicted_ it (this is sort of tracked but not surfaced...)
 ---
 [ ] Should reset abilities used on long rest? (why isn't this happening)